Francolb/Omnibot/README.md

 Design a controller for a four-wheel Omni-directional robot and verify it on a prototype.

 ## Objective:
-Learning how to design the controller for an omnidirectional robot and implement it on a prototype regarding the simulation model.
+Learning how to design a controller for the omnidirectional robot and implement it on a prototype regarding the simulation model.

 ## Tasks description:
  1. Robot Controller Design: Use Matlab Robot Simulation (Mobile Robot Modeling)